 [BS] COASTAL HIGH HAZARD AREA.
 Area within the special flood hazard area extending from offshore to the inland limit of a primary dune along an open coast and any other area that is subject to high-velocity wave action from storms or seismic sources, and shown on a Flood Insurance Rate Map (FIRM) or other flood hazard map as velocity Zone V, VO, VE or V1-30.

 We have provided a file from the FEMA map set for the County which shows the LIMWA delineated as a line with small triangles along it.
 This delineation could be used to establish the Coastal A zone and/or the Coastal High Hazard Area where those areas could then be identified.
 The area of construction is not located within this area and is not identified as such.
-A site plan for the properties, both the developed property and the proposed property are included as well.
 A screenshot from the County Geographic Information System (GIS) is attached indicating the applicable flood zone.

-The site plan for the developed lot indicates the location of the property, the CCCL and the FEMA flood zones which apply.
-As the structure was constructed in an AE zone and at or above the Design Flood Elevation (DFE) of Base Flood Elevation (BFE) plus any applicable minimum freeboard, the finished floor elevation of the structure is considered to be above the required flood elevation.
-The lower floor is considered non-habitable space and the habitable portion of the structure is located above the Lowest Horizontal Structural Element (LHSE) as defined the Department of Environmental Protection and stated on the DEP permit.
+A site plan one of the lots in the development indicates the location of the property, the CCCL and the FEMA flood zones which apply.
+As this structure is proposed to be constructed in an AE zone and at or above the Design Flood Elevation (DFE) of Base Flood Elevation (BFE) (plus any applicable minimum freeboard), the finished floor elevation of the structure is considered to be above the required flood elevation.
+The lower floor is considered non-habitable space and the habitable portion of the structure is located above the Lowest Horizontal Structural Element (LHSE) as defined the Department of Environmental Protection as stated on the DEP permit.

 We hope you will find this information useful in your deliberations and we plan attend the meeting to be available for any questions.
 Thank you for your time and expertise in this matter.
 We look forward to working with the Florida Building Commission to ensure proper application of the rules and to provide the level of safety that is required by the governing code sections.

+Doug

 Douglas Harvey